Table of Contents Hide

 #2.
 They Work closely with Sales and Leadership

-One of the most important role of a content manager is the relationship with sales, leadership, and any customer-facing employee.
+One of the most important roles of a content manager is the relationship with sales, leadership, and any customer-facing employee.

 3. Write & Edit Blog Articles